Enter your city for weather info

 sugarcane

-• This is the primary source of gur, Khandsari, and sugar; it is a member of the bamboo family.
+• This is the primary source of gur, Khandsari, and sugar, it is also a major cash crop and a member of the bamboo family.

 • It is a crop that takes a long time to mature, taking about 10 -15 months.